 It’s one of those things you are nostalgic about, but in reality do not miss at all.
 Each turn on the shutter speed dial was a full stop, so I would still need the rear wheel to get to speeds in between anyway.
 The ISO wheel on the left side meant I would have to take my hand away from the focus ring on the lens to make changes.

-It’s nice that it’s there for those who want to shoot that way and it’s also nice that there’s the option to adjust all your settings using the rear and front wheel.
-They are two ways of shootings and I found that using the dials just wasn’t for me anymore.
+Still, it’s nice that it’s there for those who want to shoot that way and it’s also nice that there’s the option to adjust all your settings using the rear and front wheel.
+They are two ways of shootings and I found that using the dials for controlling shutter speed, aperture and ISO just wasn’t for me anymore.

-3. That Switch Between Still and Movie Mode
+3. I Love The Switch Between Stills and Movie Mode

 One of the most annoying things I had to live with on my Sony A7III was that I was constantly changing all my settings when I had to switch between taking a still and a video.
 For video, I would shoot in PP7 (slog-2) and either at 1/50 or 1/120 shutter speed depending on if I was filming in 24 fps or 60 fps.